jupyter/notebook/README.md

 <a name="styling"></a>
 #### Styling Jupyter Notebooks:

-You can download some cool stylings from [here] (https://github.com/dunovank/jupyter-themes/tree/master/jupyterthemes/styles/compiled).
+You can download some cool stylings from [here](https://github.com/dunovank/jupyter-themes/tree/master/jupyterthemes/styles/compiled).
 Paste & save the css code in `custom.css`, then run `jupyter notebook` in the terminal to see the new stylings in action.

 	/notebook/notebook/static/custom/custom.css